taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [OpenCharacters](https://github.com/josephrocca/opencharacters) - Simple little web interface for creating characters and chatting with them.
 It's basically a single HTML file - no server.
 Share characters using a link (character data is stored within the URL itself).
 All chat data is stored in your browser using Indexed
  * [py-gpt](https://github.com/szczyglis-dev/py-gpt) - Desktop AI Assistant powered by GPT-4, GPT-4 Vision, GPT-3.5, DALL-E 3, Langchain, Llama-index, chat, vision, image generation and analysis, autonomous agents, code and command execution, file upload and download, speech synthesis and recognition, web acce
  * [chatgpt-to-notion](https://github.com/l-a-r-t/chatgpt-to-notion) - ChatGPT to Notion brings the cleverness of ChatGPT right into your Notion workspace!
+ * [neural](https://github.com/dense-analysis/neural) - AI Vim/Neovim code generation plugin (OpenAI, ChatGPT, and more)
+ * [Sophia](https://github.com/kyegomez/sophia) - Effortless plugin and play Optimizer to cut model training costs by 50%.
+New optimizer that is 2x faster than Adam on LLMs.

 ## CLIs